Spaying and Neutering your Pet

 • Contrary to popular belief, neutering has absolutely no affect on a dog's temperament or personality.
 It is just an old wives tale that a dog needs to have a litter of puppies.

 • Uncastrated male dog's behaviour can alter greatly when a local bitch is in heat.
-They will escape at any opportunity, and may cause or be involved in a road traffic accident: for which you will be held responsible; get into fights with other dog's, or worst of all, get lost and go missing, possibly forever.
+They will escape at any opportunity, and may cause or be involved in a road traffic accident; get into fights with other dog's, or worst of all, get lost and go missing, possibly forever.

-• Neutering or castrating your dog is another straight forward operation, that usually involves just a day stay at your veterinary surgeon, and dogs usually make a complete recovery within 2 weeks.
+• Neutering or castrating your dog is another straight forward operation, that usually involves just a day stay with us, and dogs usually make a complete recovery within 2 weeks.

 • As well as making your dog less likely to stray, dog's tend to be less aggressive and less likely to fight, and often more amenable to training.